These is a list of the Livermore Valley wineries that we like. Check the winery’s website for visitor information. Happy travels!

 Winery Descriptions, Driving Directions, Tasting Room Hours

 We found the staff at Michell Katz to be very well informed and eager to give wine tasters information about the wines without being overbearing.
-The $10 tasting fee seams a bit stiff for Livermore but the good thing is that it can be applied to a purchase of wine.
 On the weekends this is one of the busiest wineries in the Livermore area.
 The tasting room is spacious and can accommodate a lot of visitors.
 There are also picnic benches where one can enjoy a picnic lunch.
 The wines were all very nicely made and well balanced.
 Our favorite was the Sangiovese.

 Retzlaff is another funky and fun winery.
 You would never find anything quite like this at a Napa Valley tasting room.
 It is the fifth oldest winery in Livermore with a starting date of 1986.
 The winery is organically certified and is owned by Dr. Robert Taylor, who is also the winemaker.
 Dr. Taylor was a physicist at the Lawrence Livermore Lab and has used his scientific knowledge to make some delicious wines.
 The staff in the tasting room makes you feel quite at home.
 The grounds are beautiful and this is definitely a great spot for a picnic lunch